COSC3020/theoretical-sorting-ross223/README.md

 As we know from class, the theoretical worst case scenerio of any comparison-based algorithm that assumes only two elements are being compared at any one time is at least $\Omega (nlogn)$.
+This is because any arbituary array of size n has n! permutations, and any of these permutations must be a leaf on a "choice point" binary tree or the algorithm fails to sort that permutation.
+So, reaching this specifc permutation much travel through at least nlog(n) decisions.
 Therefore, any claims of an algorithm that has runtime of O(n) is almost certainly untrue.

 To verify this claim I would generate a couple different arrays to sort of different lengths: